ioccc-src/winner/2011/fredriksson/README.md

 * It also shows the power of boolean logic and bitwise arithmetic.

-* This is the first (?) entry in the history of IOCCC, that cannot be totally un-obfuscated by the author.
-This is due to the clever choice of the actual algorithm, that is obfucated by nature, and it is an open research problem whether a simpler algorithm exists, with the same time complexity.
+* This is the first (?) entry in the history of IOCCC, that cannot be totally de-obfuscated by the author.
+This is due to the clever choice of the actual algorithm, that is obfuscated by nature, and it is an open research problem whether a simpler algorithm exists, with the same time complexity.